sfcousin/sfcousin.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to this scientific webpage, built using the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted via [GitHub pages](https://pages.github.com).
+Welcomeeeeeeeeee to this scientific webpage, built using the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted via [GitHub pages](https://pages.github.com).
 GitHub Pages is a free and accessible platform that facilitates the dissemination of scientific knowledge—an increasingly essential aspect of modern research.

 We also wish to acknowledge the invaluable contributions of the open-source community.
 This site builds upon the excellent Minimal Mistakes Jekyll theme by Michael Rose, which was extended to better suit academic needs.
 The template supports a wide range of content types relevant to researchers, including publications, presentations, teaching materials, portfolios, blog posts, and an automatically generated CV.